awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-adding-checkpoints-instance-refresh.md

 }
 ```

-**To only partially refresh the Auto Scaling group**
+**To partially refresh the Auto Scaling group**
-To replace a portion of your Auto Scaling group and then stop completely, use the following example [start\-instance\-refresh](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/start-instance-refresh.html) command\.
-This example configures an instance refresh that refreshes 1 percent of the Auto Scaling group initially, waits 10 minutes, and then refreshes the next 19 percent before concluding the operation\.
+To replace only a portion of your Auto Scaling group and then stop completely, use the following example [start\-instance\-refresh](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/start-instance-refresh.html) command\.
+This example configures an instance refresh that initially refreshes one percent of the Auto Scaling group\.
+After waiting 10 minutes, it then refreshes the next 19 percent before concluding the operation\.

 ```
 aws autoscaling start-instance-refresh --cli-input-json file://config.json
 ```

-Contents of `config.json`\.
+Contents of `config.json`:

 ```
 {